uche789/understanding-web-development/js.md

 ## Immutable and mutable object

-Immuntable object is a object whose state cannot be modified after it has been created.
+An immuntable object is a object whose state cannot be modified after it has been created.
 Strings and numbers are immutable.
 Functions, arrays, classes and objects are mutable.

 Immutability should not be confused with variables declared using the `const` keyword.
-The reference of the constant is immutable however this does not mean that the value is immutable.
+The reference of the constant is immutable however, this does not mean that the value is immutable.
 Take the object below as an example:

 ```javascript
 const anObject = {